OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/media-services/media-services-rest-upload-files.md

 **Demande HTTP**

-    If successful, hello following response is returned:
+    If successful, the following response is returned:

     HTTP/1.1 201 Created
     Cache-Control: no-cache